bignall/grunt-ncftp-push/README.md

 This module was originally based on the `grunt-ftp-push` module by Robert Winterbottom and many of the utility functions are the same or very similar but the task code is now very different.

 ## Contributing
-Fork the module and clone your repo.
+Fork the repo.
 Make your changes then make a pull request.

 Please add unit tests in the root of the test folder for any new or changed functionality and please try to make sure that `npm test` will pass before submitting a pull request.